gigachad80/V.O.L.T.A.S/README.md

 - Get-InjectedThreadEx.exe
 - MemProcFS.exe

-  # If you are on linux , install only volatility
+  # If you are on linux , install only volatility but remember , many functions won't work .
+So windows is recommended